henningkerstan/async-enocean/README.md

 - Retrieving EURID, Base ID and version info from the EnOcean module
 - Changing the Base ID
 - Sending ERP1 telegrams
+- Parsing EEPs (with F6-02-01 as tested/implemented example)

 What is missing/untested:
 - Universal Teach-In (UTE) telegrams